KaotoIO/kaoto.io/content/docs/add-dsl.md

 ---
-title: "Add a new DSL"
+title: "Add a New DSL"
 description: "How to add a new Domain Specific Language to Kaoto."
 draft: false
 date: "2021-01-01"